๐ Overview#

 Applications

-Bootloaders: Das U-Boot
+Bootloaders: Das U-Boot; GNU GRUB

 Architecture